small lotus divider graphic on neutral colored background.

 When Supplementation May Be Reasonable

 In these cases, supplements are typically used to address a defined concern, not as a blanket safeguard.
+This purpose-first approach mirrors how supplements are evaluated throughout this site.

 Risk Factors Matter More Than Averages

-This approach avoids both unnecessary supplementation and rigid adherence to generalized guidance.
+This approach avoids both unnecessary supplementation and rigid adherence to generalized guidance that may not fit the child in front of you.

-Comparison table showing contexts where pediatric supplementation may be reasonable versus situations where it may offer limited value, emphasizing risk-based decision-making.
+Comparison visual showing contexts where pediatric supplementation may be reasonable versus situations where it may offer limited value, emphasizing risk-based decision-making.

 Supplementation decisions depend on context, not default use.